cbvrp-acmmm-2019/cbvrp-acmmm-2019/README.md

 #### Track 2: Movies

-Pre-extracted features derived from over 9,574 movie video trailers.
+Pre-extracted features are derived from over 9,574 movie video trailers.
 The whole set is divided into 3 subsets: training set, validation set, and testing set.

 |           |   Movie   |   Records   |
 | --------- |:---------:|:-----------:|